OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/integration-sync-report.md

 ## State

-- It represents the status of the existence of the entity in reference to the configured integration in OpsHub Integration Manager
+- It represents the status of the existence of the entity in reference to the configured integration in <code class="expression">space.vars.SITENAME</code>
 - It typically has below possible values:
   1. **Active:** Entity is accessible in the end system
   2. **Not Accessible:** Entity is not accessible in the end system
-  3. **Deleted By Sync:** Entity is Logically deleted/Soft deleted by OpsHub Integration Manager in the end system as per details given on [Source Delete Synchronization](../../integrate/source-delete-synchronization.md) page.
+  3. **Deleted By Sync:** Entity is Logically deleted/Soft deleted by <code class="expression">space.vars.SITENAME</code> in the end system as per details given on [Source Delete Synchronization](../../integrate/source-delete-synchronization.md) page.